okrzysik/AMP/README.md

 To access the Advanced Multi-Physics (AMP) code:

 * Log in to bitbucket
-* Request to join the AMP project
-* Become a member of the "AMP Team" (email Bobby Philip:philipb@ornl.gov or Mark Berrill: berrillma@ornl.gov)
 * Clone the AMP repository to your local machine/cluster, e.g.
     * hg clone https://bitbucket.org/AdvancedMultiPhysics/amp
 * Build the prerequisite software following the instructions on the Wiki